Знай свой край

 Description

-The architectural dominant of the historical center of Chechersk is the town hall, built in the second half of the 18th century.
-The town hall was built during the times of the Russian Empire under Governor-General Z. Chernyshov.
-Now there is a museum here.
+The architectural dominant feature of the historical center of Chechersk is the town hall, built in the second half of the 18th century.
+The Town Hall was built during the time of the Russian Empire under Governor-General Z. Chernyshov.
+There is now a historical and ethnographic museum here.

 Categories